consulo/consulo-dev.github.io/docs/user_interface_components/misc_swing_components.md

 ### JBSplitter

-The [`JBSplitter`](upsource:///platform/platform-api/src/com/intellij/ui/JBSplitter.java) class is JetBrains' replacement for the standard [`JSplitPane`](https://docs.oracle.com/javase/8/docs/api/javax/swing/JSplitPane.html) class.
+The `JBSplitter` class is Consulo's replacement for the standard [`JSplitPane`](https://docs.oracle.com/javase/8/docs/api/javax/swing/JSplitPane.html) class.
-Unlike some other JetBrains-enhanced Swing components, it's not a drop-in replacement and has a different API.
+Unlike some other enhanced Swing components, it's not a drop-in replacement and has a different API.
 However, to achieve a consistent user experience, it's recommended to use `JBSplitter` instead of the standard `JSplitPane`.

 To add components to the splitter, call the `setFirstComponent()` and `setSecondComponent()` methods.